alyssamv/blog/content/authors/admin/_index.md

 - Visitors
 ---

-Alyssa Vanderbeek is a Master's student in Biostatistics at the Columbia University Mailman School of Public Health in New York City, set to graduate in May 2020.
-Research interests include improving efficiencies in oncology drug development, development software and algorithms to advance clinical research, and exploring and visualizing data.
+Master's student in Biostatistics at the Columbia University Mailman School of Public Health in New York City, set to graduate in May 2020.
+Interested in oncology drug development, statisical and ethical components of clinical trial design, R programming, and exploring and visualizing data.

-Beginning in June 2020, Alyssa will be a PhD student at the Institute of Cancer Research, Sutton UK, in conjunction with the University of London.
-Dissertation work will focus on statistical design and analysis of adaptive platform trials in cancer.